American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

 ## 8 Enrollments Teachers - ASH101

 Enrolls teachers from ECC, UE, MS, HS into [ASH101](https://lms.ash.nl/d2l/home/10822), a course designed to provide timely information and procedures for staff members.
-Each division is associated with
+Each division is associated with a section within the course.
+Content can be published to various sections independently using *Release Conditions* in Brightspace.

-All staff members that are associated with any course in ECC, UE, MS, HS are included in this export and added by IPSIS to the ASH101 course
+All staff members that are associated with any course in ECC, UE, MS, HS are included in this export and added by IPSIS to the ASH101 course as *learners*.
+IPSIS trumps admin and instructor roles within courses.
+This means that super-admins that are registered as instructors of any course within PowerSchool will be demoted to the role of *learner*.

+To ensure that the appropriate users are enrolled in the ASH101 course as instructors, an Intelligent Agent runs daily and promotes staff members.
+See the [Course Administration Information](https://lms.ash.nl/d2l/le/lessons/10822/units/134806) unit within the course for more details and information.

 ### Data Export Manager Setup